 NJ Status and Distribution: Resident.
 Classified as Special Concern in NJ.
-Uncommon and local from Burlington and Monmouth counties south.
+Uncommon and local from Burlington and Ocean counties south.
 Formerly reported from North Jersey.

 Habitat: Wetland forest edges and openings with Atlantic White Cedar.
 Openings typically are shrubby with some cedar regeneration.
 Unlikely to visit gardens unless they border a cedar swamp.

 Flight Period: Mainly one brood—mid-April to late May.
 Some years there is a small second brood in July.
 Extreme dates: 4/4—7/31.